yangtau/csapp/notes/exceptional-control-flow.md

 A process is an instance of a program in execution.

 Each program in the system runs in the context of some process.
-The context consists of the state that the program needs to run correctly, which includes the program's code and date in memory, stack, contents of its general-purpose registers, program counter, enviornment variables, and the set of open file descriptors.
+The context consists of the state that the program needs to run correctly, which includes the program's code and date in memory, stack, contents of its general-purpose registers, program counter, environment variables, and the set of open file descriptors.
 The context of a process is adequate for restarting the process.

 Processes provide application with two key abstraction: